Athletes and fitness enthusiasts are always looking for ways to improve their performance and achieve their goals.

 BCAAs refer to the essential amino acids valine, leucine and isoleucine.

-A dose of 5 grams or more, at least an hour prior to exercise, has been shown to be effective (21).
+A dose of 5 grams or more, at least an hour prior to exercise, is effective (21).

 Beta-alanine is an amino acid that increases your muscle stores of carnosine.
 It has been shown to be most effective for short- and high-intensity exercises.

-The recommended dose is 2–5 grams daily.
-However, you should consume at least 0.5 grams prior to your workout (25).
+The recommended daily dose is 2–5 grams, of which at least 0.5 grams should be consumed prior to your workout (25).

 Multi-Ingredient Pre-Workout Supplements